Julian0816/menu-api/README.md

 #install your node_modules with
 npm install

-## Create a PORT=3001 in the .env document as that is the port that the front end part of the project will look for.
+## Set the following port in the .env file
 PORT=3001

 ## To start the server use the command